albertomtferreira/devflow/DB_SCHEMA.md

 ## Subcollections

 To keep project-specific data organized and performant, we will use subcollections within each `project` document.
+Each entry will include a `userId` to track who created it.

 ### 1. `codeSnippets` (for Code Vault)

 - **Path**: `projects/{projectId}/codeSnippets/{snippetId}`
 - **Fields**:
+    - `userId`: string (The `uid` of the user who created the snippet)
     - `title`: string
     - `description`: string
     - `code`: string